 History of the Sacred Heart Network

-In 1800, Madeleine Sophie started a religious order in Paris called the Society of the Sacred Heart.
-The society was devoted to the Sacred Heart of Jesus and the education of young women.
-They opened their first school in Amiens in northern France and it grew quickly.
-A school giving classes to the poor of the town also opened.
+In 1800, Madeleine Sophie started a religious order of the Society of the Sacred Heart in Paris.
+They were devoted to the Sacred Heart of Jesus and the education of young women.
+The Society opened their first school in Amiens, northern France, to paying families and used part of the income to educate the poorer girls within the town.

-In 1802, Madeleine Sophie became the Mother Superior of the Society of the Sacred Heart.
-As Mother Barat, Madeleine Sophie set about expanding the society, firstly throughout France and then throughout other countries in Europe and then across the World.
-Schools for girls were opened wherever the Society established a convent and ‘poor’ schools for local children who couldn’t pay an education followed.
+In 1802, Madeleine Sophie became Mother Superior of the Society of the Sacred Heart and set out to expand the society, first throughout France and Europe, and later to America and beyond.
+Schools for girls were opened wherever the Society established a convent, using the money from these to open ‘poor’ schools for local children.

 The Sacred Heart Network

 The mission of the Sacred Heart Schools was influenced by the insights and vision of St Madeleine Sophie Barat and the congregation she created.
 The combined faith, interaction and reflection shared among our present school communities, management, staff and pupils shape the mission of our schools for the 21st century.

 Through our Sacred Heart philosophy of education, of educating the whole person as a member of society, confident of personal worth and actively living out Christ’s call to know and share his love, we must ensure that our pupils grow in self-knowledge, compassion, energy, purpose and conviction.

 The values which motivated the Society have now been distilled into the goals.
 The goals express succinctly the key priorities for schools whose name calls them to be the compassionate heart of Christ in the world today.